nhsuk/nhsuk-prototype-kit-version-one/docs/guides/your-first-prototype.md

 ## Adding a form

-UPP automatically passes incoming form data through to templates without requiring you to write server-side logic.
+The Prototype Kit automatically passes incoming form data through to templates without requiring you to write server-side logic.
 The Handlebars engine makes it easy to use these variables to create dynamic page content.